Brunswick Bowling & Billiards: Billiards

 The billiards division was established in 1845 and was Brunswick Corporation's original business.
-Brunswick Billiards designs and/or markets billiards tables, table tennis tables, air powered table hockey games, and other gaming tables, as well as billiard balls, cues, game room furniture, and related accessories, under the Brunswick and Contender brands.
+Brunswick Billiards designs and/or markets billiards table, table tennis tables, air hockey tables, and other gaming tables, as well as billiard balls, cues, game room furniture, and related accessories, under the Brunswick and Contender brands.
 Consumer billiards equipment is predominantly sold in the United States and distributed primarily through dealers.

 John Brunswick built his first billiards table in 1845 at his woodworking shop in Cincinnati, Ohio, for a successful Chicago meatpacker.
 The popularity of billiards grew quickly, and by the late 1860s, the U.S. billiards market was dominated by Brunswick's firm and two others.
 In 1873 Brunswick merged with one of his competitors, Julius Balke's Cincinnati-based Great Western Billiard Manufactory, to form J.M.
 Brunswick & Balke Company.
 In 1884, the company merged with the other competitor, New York-based Phelan & Collender, to form the Brunswick-Balke-Collender Company.
 (The company name was changed to Brunswick Corporation in 1960.)
 The company grew quickly and added new product lines to its business in the 1880s.
 Brunswick began selling functional and decorative wooden backs for bars.
 Prohibition prompted a drastic change in the products offered by the company.
 And while the Depression was a difficult period for Brunswick, World War II brought a great deal of new business.
 The company's billiard products were popular in the United Service Organizations (USO) centers.
 More than 13,000 billiards tables were installed at military bases by 1945.

 In 1972 Brunswick Billiards began the design and manufacture air hockey tables.
 In 2008 the company introduced a line of game room furniture.

 Brunswick Billiards dabbled in retail at two times in its history.
 In 1947 the company opened "Cue and Cushion" establishments, family-friendly billiards establishments that include a lounge and soda fountain.
 In 2003 the company opened its first “Home & Billiards Store” in the Chicago area, and went on to open one other store in Boston and two in Denver.
 All of these establishments were later closed, and the company returned to selling its products exclusively through dealers.

 Brunswick announced in July 2014 its intention to leave the bowling business by the end of 2014, retaining its heritage billiards business as part of the fitness segment.

 In 2018, the company announced it would be spinning-off its fitness equipment business, including its Brunswick Billiards division, as Life Fitness Holdings in 2019.
 In May 2019, Brunswick announced its intention to sell Life Fitness Holdings to KPS Capital Partners.
 The sale was completed in June 2019.

 In 2022, Life Fitness agreed to sell its Brunswick Billiards business unit to Escalade Sports for $32 million.